yanlai00/bridge_data_imitation_learning/README.md

 ## Examples to run

 ### Training

-To train imitation learning on a single task only, run:
+#### Single Task Imitation Learning

 `python bridgedata/train.py --path  bridgedata_experiments/bc_fromscratch/conf.py`

 The example config file trains the "wipe plate with sponge task".
 You can change the training task and the training parameters in `bridgedata_experiments/bc_fromscratch/conf.py`.

-To jointly train on multiple tasks in the bridge dataset with task-id conditioning, run:
+#### Multi Task Imitation Learning

 `python bridgedata/train.py --path  bridgedata_experiments/task_id_conditioning/conf.py`

 The example config file trains a multi-task, task-id conditioned imitation learning policy on all of the tasks in toykitchen1.

 Another example config file `bridgedata_experiments/task_id_conditioning/conf_exclude_toykitchen1.py` trains a multi-task policy on all of the environments except toykitchen1 (to evaluation transferability of policies).

-To jointly train on multiple tasks in the bridge dataset with dataset re-balancing, run:
+#### Multi Task Imitation Learning (with dataset re-balancing)

 `python bridgedata/train.py --path  bridgedata_experiments/random_mixing_task_id/conf.py`

 The example config file trains a multi-task, task-id conditioned imitation learning policy on all of the environments except real kitchen 1, and the wipe plate with sponge task.
 The dataset is re-balanced such that the wipe plate with sponge task takes up 10% of the training dataset.

 Another example config file `bridgedata_experiments/random_mixing_task_id/conf_toykitchen1.py` rebalances the dataset such that trajectories in toy kitchen 1 takes up 30% of the training dataset.

 ## Doodad